Cultivation of Bottle Gourd in India

 Irrigation

-This should be treated as a plant in the kitchen garden and should receive a gentle watering every other day (10 liters).
-The summer crop needs to be regularly irrigated every 4-5 days.
+Treat this as a plant in the kitchen garden and gently water it every other day with 10 litres of water.
+Regularly irrigate the summer crop every 4–5 days.
 There is no need for irrigation during the wet season.

 Yielding and Harvesting